Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/extensions/crm-cards/content_datetime-properties_txt.md

-# HubSpot CRM API: CRM Cards
+# HubSpot CRM Cards API Documentation

-This document details how to create and manage custom CRM cards within HubSpot using the API.
-CRM cards allow you to display information from external systems directly on HubSpot contact, company, deal, and ticket records within a public app.
+This document details the HubSpot CRM Cards API, allowing developers to create custom cards displaying information from external systems within HubSpot contact, company, deal, and ticket records.

-## Key Differences from UI Extensions

-The CRM cards described here differ from custom cards created as UI extensions using projects.
-CRM cards are designed for public apps, while UI extensions offer greater flexibility, customizability, and interactivity using a more modern toolset.
-If you're not building a public app, consider using React-based UI extensions.

-## Use Case Example
+## Overview

+HubSpot CRM cards provide a way to integrate external data sources into HubSpot's CRM interface.
+This integration enhances the CRM by surfacing relevant information directly on the record page without requiring users to navigate to external systems.
+Each app can have up to 25 CRM cards.
+These cards are distinct from UI extensions built using developer projects; they are intended specifically for public apps.

-Imagine integrating bug tracking software with the HubSpot App Marketplace.
-You can create a CRM card to display tracked bugs on contact records, enabling support reps to access this information directly within HubSpot.
+**Use Case Example:** An app integrating bug tracking software can display tracked bugs directly on contact records, improving support rep efficiency.

 ## Scope Requirements

-To create CRM cards, your app requires OAuth scopes to modify the relevant CRM records.
+To create CRM cards, your app requires OAuth scopes to read and write to the CRM objects where the cards will appear.
 For example, a card on contact records needs `crm.objects.contacts.read` and `crm.objects.contacts.write` scopes.
 Removing CRM object scopes requires deleting all existing cards for those object types.
-Refer to the HubSpot OAuth documentation for more details on scopes and authorization URL setup.
+Refer to the HubSpot OAuth documentation for details on scopes and authorization URL setup.

 ## Creating a CRM Card

-CRM cards can be created via the API or through the HubSpot developer account UI.
-This document focuses on the API.
-For UI instructions, see the "Create a CRM Card" section within the original documentation.
+CRM cards can be created via the API or HubSpot's developer account UI.
+The UI method is outlined below; API details are provided in the following sections.

+**Using HubSpot's UI:**

+1. Navigate to **Apps** in your HubSpot developer account.
+2. Select the app where you want to add a card.
+3. In the left sidebar, select **CRM cards**.
+4. Click **Create CRM card** in the upper right.
+5. Configure the card using the provided tabs (detailed below).

+## API Endpoints (Not explicitly provided in source, requires further HubSpot documentation)

+The provided text lacks specific API endpoint details (e.g., POST/PUT URLs, request body structures).
+Consult HubSpot's official API documentation for the precise endpoints and methods for creating, updating, and deleting CRM cards.

 ## Data Request

-When a user views a CRM record displaying a card, HubSpot sends a data fetch request to the app's specified URL.
-This request includes default query parameters and additional parameters containing property data defined in the card's settings.
+When a user views a CRM record, HubSpot makes a data fetch request to the app's specified `targetUrl`.
+This request includes default query parameters and custom properties specified in the card settings.

-**Data Fetch URL:**  The URL where HubSpot fetches data (the `targetUrl` field in the API).

-**Target Record Types:** Specify which CRM records (contacts, companies, deals, tickets) will display the card.
-Select HubSpot properties to include as query parameters in the request URL (`objectTypes` array in the API).

 **Example Data Fetch Configuration (JSON):**